populse/mia_processes/README.md

 # Installation

 * A compatible version of [Python](https://www.python.org/) (>= 3.5) and [pip](https://packaging.python.org/guides/tool-recommendations/) must be installed.

 * Depending on your Python setup and OS, the “python3” command can be use as the default Python command.

     Try:
         `python -V`

-    If it returns `Python 3.x.x`, replace all the `python3` commands below by `python`.
+    If it returns `Python 3.x.x`, replace all the `python3` commands below by `python`. if not installed, install it ...

+ * Make sure to have pip installed.

     Try:
         `pip -V`

-    If it returns a path including `/python3.x/`, replace all the `pip3` commands below by `pip`.
+    If it returns a path including `/python3.x/`, replace all the `pip3` commands below by `pip`. if not installed, install it ...

 * From PyPI

-  * Make sure to have pip3 installed.
-You can verify it by typing the following in a command line:

         pip3 --version